 - Slows your reaction time and ability to make decisions.
 Marijuana affects the part of the brain that controls body movement, balance and coordination and can impair judgment and memory.
 Studies show that driving while under the influence of marijuana negatively impacts attentiveness, perception of time and speed.
 Impaired memory can affect the ability to draw from past driving experiences, especially in emergency situations.

-- The effect of marijuana is strongest during the first hour.
-People who drive immediately after using marijuana may double their risk of getting into a crash.
-The impairing affect will gradually wear off, but may take four hours or longer.
-These effects can be delayed if the marijuana is ingested rather than smoked.
+- The effect of marijuana is strongest during the first 30 minutes after consumption.
+People who drive immediately after using marijuana may increase their risk of getting into a crash by 25 to 35 percent.
+The impairing effect rises rapidly and remains for some time.
+These affects can be delayed if the marijuana is ingested rather than smoked.
 MIXING ALCOHOL WITH MEDICATIONS OR MARIJUANA:

 Combining alcohol with marijuana and/or impairing medications is even more dangerous than any used alone.
 Alcohol is a depressant and works by slowing down the central nervous system, which means that normal brain functions are delayed.
 It also impairs hand-eye coordination and how you process information.
 When marijuana or the long list of impairing prescription medications and illicit drugs are mixed with alcohol, the combination can heighten the effects of both on the body and brain.